 Organizing component collections

-In SketchUp’s Components browser, collections help you organize components.
+In SketchUp’s Components panel, collections help you organize components.

 SketchUp includes a few prebuilt collections, such as Architecture, Landscape, Construction, and so on.
 You find these collections by clicking the down arrow next to the In Model icon, as shown in the following figure.